Melrose Industries (LSE: MRO)

 Financials

-Melrose reported FY23 organic growth of 17% (13% including business being exited) and operating margins improved from 5.0% to 11.6%, driving a 165% increase in EBIT.
+FY23 organic growth was 17% and operating margins improved from 5.0% to 11.6%, driving a 165% increase in EBIT.
 Engines reported 16% growth, with margins up from 15.7% to 26% driven by strong aftermarket business.
-Structures reported organic growth of 18% (12% including business being exited), driven by civil with margin increased from 1.3% to 5.1% due to restructuring, contract repricing and volume benefits.
-Net debt was £572m, excluding finance leases and after £93m of the current £500m share buyback programme, with net debt/EBITDA at 1.1x.
+Structures reported organic growth of 18%, driven by civil, with the margin increased from 1.3% to 5.1% due to restructuring, contract repricing and volume benefits.
+Net debt was £572m, after £93m of the current £500m share buyback programme, with net debt/EBITDA at 1.1x.
+Q1 growth was 8%, with engines up 21% and structures flat with no change to guidance.

 Y/E Dec Revenue (£m) EBITDA (£m) PBT (£m) EPS (fd) (p) P/E (x) P/CF (x)